-During the pandemic, visitor patterns changed, and the Lake County Tourism Panel is looking at the effects.
+During the pandemic, visitor patterns changed, and the Visit Leadville-Twin Lakes Tourism Panel is looking at the effects.
 In late 2020, the Lake County Tourism Panel used 50 hours of no-cost mentoring from the Colorado Tourism Office (CTO) and its Colorado Rural Academy for Tourism (CRAFT) program to learn of visitor impacts.

 The CTO CRAFT mentor led two community outreach efforts in Lake County–a focus group of local land management stakeholders and an online survey of tourism-related businesses.
 These efforts captured 2020 impacts on public lands and the visitor traffic to local businesses and attractions.

 - See the Outdoor Rec Resources page for visitor messaging you can use: Backcountry Winter Safety article from the Lake County Tourism Panel, plus outdoor safety resources from the Colorado Tourism Office, Leave No Trace, Colorado Fourteeners Initiative, Stay the Trail, and U.S. Forest Service.